 The film tells the story of Boris and Veronica and the inglorious war that separated them.

-While they drafted Boris into the army to fight alongside Russia, Veronica confronted many challenges caused by the war in Moscow.
+While they drafted Boris into the army to fight alongside Russia, Veronica faced many challenges in Moscow because of the war.

 The cinema is an outstanding option for beginners and intermediate-level language learners.